 Mountain Gorilla Trekking – What to Expect

 Trekking in the rainforest can be challenging and you need to be equipped for wet, muddy conditions.
-Gorillas do not observe pathways and so expect to have to push through thick jungle undergrowth for several hours.
+Gorillas do not observe pathways and so expect to have to push through thick jungle undergrowth for up to several hours.
 A general level of fitness will enhance your overall enjoyment.
 You are not permitted to join if you are ill as gorillas are susceptible to catching human ailments.

 There is a rigorously enforced one hour limit to encounters with gorillas.
 All personal items must be left with a porter, though you may take your camera.
 Please note that the use of a flash is not allowed and use a camera that doesn't make loud noises to prevent alarming the gorillas.
 All treks are supervised by professional guides who explain the rules and what to do should a gorilla approach.
 You will not be allowed to approach closer than seven metres but gorillas may come towards you and may even mock-charge.
 Under no circumstances should you attempt to touch a gorilla.
 The guides will coach you in advance on how to behave whilst in their company, such as remaining quiet, avoiding sudden movements, adopting a passive stance and avoiding eye contact.